 This motivated the team to find a method for true connection – as Denk put it, “how can we work as a team, not just doing your work next to each other, but actually harnessing the power of a team, and being able to level-load when you need to.”

 Denk was one of three panelists at Xakia’s September 2022 webinar, LegalTech in the Health Industry.
-Joining her was Scott Rosenberg, Managing Director and Corporate Counsel at Unbiased Consulting, LLC, and Megan Isaacson, Associate Director for Legal Operations at Syneos Health; the three discussed the new pressures facing in-house legal teams….and how modern matter management can help.
+Joining her was Scott Rosenberg, Managing Director and Corporate Counsel at Unbiased Consulting, LLC, and Megan Isaacson, Associate Director for Legal Operations at Syneos Health.
+The three discussed the new pressures facing in-house legal teams….and how modern matter management can help.

 Identifying Pain Points

-A move toward digital helped the Children’s Mercy legal team maintain synergy as the team evolved, both in terms of headcount and remote locations, Denk said.
+A move toward digital helped the Children’s Mercy in-house legal team maintain synergy as the team evolved, both in terms of headcount and remote locations, Denk said.

 “For example, we’ve had this question five times.
 What FAQs can we develop?
 What education can we provide?
 How can we help to stave off these questions in the future?” she said.
 “There were lots of benefits we started to see immediately.”